Cedar Hills, Utah

 Wildlife to be found in Utah

 The state of Utah has a diverse array of plant and animal life.
-Local plant life can consist of joshua tree, sego lily, hawthorn, and cottonwood.
-While venturing throughout the state, you might see animals such as the american beaver, the canada lynx, the black-tailed jackrabbit, or the gunnison's prairie dog.
-The state animal of Utah is the the wapiti elk.
+Local plant life can consist of Joshua Tree, Hawthorn, Sweet William, and Maple.
+While venturing throughout the state, you might see animals such as the Brown (Grizzly) Bear, the Allen’s Big-eared Bat, the Canada Lynx, or the Belding’s Ground Squirrel.
+The state animal of Utah is the The Wapiti Elk.